gridieS/LazyUSAR/README.md

 -   Jumping jack assist
 -   File automatic copy pasting (For tryouts, BCTs and more)

-This project is currently in heavy development.
+This project is currently abandoned.

 # Installation (Using binaries)